Private Acupuncture & Associated Therapies

 Electroacupuncture passes electrical current through pairs of acupuncture points.
 Different frequencies serve different purposes.
 We most commonly use it for pain.

 Moxibustion (moxa) is the burning of the Chinese herb mugwort, known to be deeply warming and nourishing.
-We burn it near the skin (indirect moxa) in various forms: moxa pole, stick-on moxa, warming needle (pictured above, with the moxa on the end of the acupuncture needle).
+We burn it near the skin (indirect moxa) in various forms: moxa pole, stick-on moxa, and warming needle (pictured above, with the moxa on the end of the acupuncture needle).
 We often use it for pain, especially if it worsens with cold.

 Cupping (pictured at the top of this page) creates suction on the surface of the body using a spherical glass cup and fire.
 We most commonly use it for upper back pain and chest congestion.
+Please note that our cupping-only treatment option is not intended for complex cases.

 Guā shā uses a special tool (we use a ceramic spoon) to gently “scrape” an area of the body after the application of lotion or oil.
 We often use it for neck and upper back pain.